 - (c) Withdrawal from Representation.
-Except as noted in subsection (b)(1)(B) and in subparagraph (2), a practitioner may not withdraw from a case without obtaining the Court's permission.
+Except as noted in subsection (b)(1)(B) and (b)(1)(D) (General appearances) and in subparagraph (2) (Limited appearances), a practitioner may not withdraw from a case without obtaining the Court's permission.
 The practitioner's authority and duty continue until the practitioner is relieved by the Court, subject to conditions that the Court considers appropriate. - (1) General appearances.
-Permission to withdraw may be sought by submitting for filing a motion to withdraw that - (A) states the reasons for withdrawal; - (B) lists the client's current address and telephone number; - (C) states whether the client consents to the withdrawal and, if not, the reason or reasons therefore; and
+Permission to withdraw may be sought by submitting for filing a motion to withdraw that - (A) states the reasons for withdrawal;

-(D) contains a representation by the practitioner that all documents submitted for filing by the parties, all notices and orders accumulated by the practitioner, and all files belonging to the client have been provided to the client or to a named substitute practitioner.
+- (B) lists the client's current address and telephone number; - (C) states whether the client consents to the withdrawal and, if not, the reason or reasons therefore; and - (D) contains a representation by the practitioner that all documents submitted for filing by the parties, all notices and orders accumulated by the practitioner, and all files belonging to the client have been provided to the client or to a named substitute practitioner.